biobakery/uniref_annotator/README.md

 look up that UniRef90s corresponding UniRef50 rather than inferring the UniRef50 from mapping results.

+## Runtime

+Annotating the *S. cerevisiae* pangenome (~6K sequences; ~10 MB) using the above command required ~20 minutes of real-world time (using 8 cores for search).
+Running the same command on existing mapping results takes ~20 seconds.

 ## Database paths

 As of the time of writing (10/2017), you can find compatible database files at the